Skip to content

 Tip

-The wizard is split into sections, most importantly, the MS part and the chromatography part.
+The mzwizard is split into sections, most importantly, the MS part and the sample introduction.
 Parameters here reflect the sensitivity, resolution, and accuracy of these parts of the hyphenation.
 Selecting one of the default presets actually populates the initial values.

 Danger